 While the Masdevallia genus still exists, the monkey orchid no longer belongs to this genus.

 In 1978, Carlyle Luer realized the Masdevallia genus contained various types of plants.
-He established a new genus and named it Dracula, which is the Latin name for a dragon.
+He established a new genus and named it Dracula, the Latin name for a dragon.

 All members of the Dracula genus have long, slender tails on their sepals.
 This factor leads to a dragon-like appearance and the genus name.